Walnut Canyon National Monument

 In 1915 the land was preserved as a national monument, and most of the cliff dwellings are not accessible, though a few trails take you right up to a few that you can investigate.
 The Island Loop trail gives you the best look at this amazing history.

-Featured Runs in Walnut Canyon National Monument - 2
+Trails in Walnut Canyon National Monument - 2

 Trail Run Project is built by runners like you.
 Add Your Trails

 Photos of Walnut Canyon National Monument - 10